Where do all projects start? Well, at the beginning, of course! đ

 For example, hereâs what a basic schedule baseline for a short 35-day project looks like in Float.

 See that little orange dot on January 18?
-Thatâs a milestone, and itâs an important point for assessing (and celebrating) progress.
+Thatâs a milestone, an important point for assessing (and celebrating) progress.
 You can add as many as you need!

-3. Cost baseline: Estimate project costs
+3. Cost baseline: estimate project costs

 The previous steps have provided two critical pieces of information to determine costs: what resources you need to pay for and for how long.
 For example, your RBS tells you that you need to hire three designer contractors and your timeline for design work is a month.
 This means youâll have to pay hourly rates for X hours per week for one month.

 You can estimate costs by adding them all up, which will produce the full project budget and serve as your cost baseline.
-Cost baselines usually include contingency reserves, too.
+Cost baselines usually include contingency reserves, tooâa critical part of effectively managing costs.

 âĄď¸ Take a look at our guide on project cost estimating for more details.